davidgundry/explicit-framing/README.md

 * `raw/` - raw data stored here before processing and anonymisation

 ## Pre-Registration

-//TODO: Officially submit the preregistration once we're ready to run.
-When doing so, copy GitHub files to OSF storage so they can be archived with the pre-registration.

 Pre-registration documents are found in `design/`.
 Dated uploads to OSF (which should match the records on OSF) are in `final/`.
 The power analysis script used in the pre-registration can be found in `r/`, which generated `out/power-anaysis.Rout`.
 You can generate this using the following command: